 We gained so much insight and knowledge as we worked our way through this story!

-How we use Treehouse Book Club in our homeschool
+How we use Treehouse Book Studies in our homeschool

-In my family, we read the Treehouse Book Club selection together over lunch and use this as a jumping off point to explore literature together, along with themes in history and science.
+In my family, we read aloud selection together over lunch and use this as a jumping off point to explore literature together, along with themes in history and science.

-I love that we can use the reading plan and Book Club Guide from Treehouse Book Club as a way to blend literature with other subjects my children are studying.
+I love that we can use the reading plan as a way to blend literature with other subjects my children are studying.
 I created it to be an organic way to read high-quality literature and explore new topics like geography, historical figures, vocabulary, and more in an organic way.

 Related: Favorite Homeschool Curriculum Choices for 4th Grade